-Veterans Wishing to Purchase a Home in Grand Junction, Fruita, Palisade and Grand Valley
+Veterans Wishing To Purchase A Home In Grand Junction, Fruita, Palisade Or Grand Valley Area

 In the past, a VA home loan would not let the VA buyer pay certain fees, leaving the seller to take care of more financial strain.
 Many sellers would not accept a VA loan.
 Those guidelines have been removed, so VA loan holders are having an easier time finding willing sellers.
 The fees are now locked up in the closing cost process, so the buyer handles it, but it's paid by the government.

-Once the property is in escrow, the VA appraiser is sent to inspect the property and appraise the value and condition.
+Once the property is under contract, the VA appraiser is sent to inspect the property and appraise the value and condition.
 The appraiser will make note of items that need repair, and the seller is asked to take care of it.
-If the Seller does not, your real estate agent either requests that the seller credits those repairs, or the buyer is required to make the repairs prior to closing.
+If the Seller does not, your real estate agent either requests that the seller credits those repairs (depending on how serious the problem is), or the buyer is required to make the repairs prior to closing.
 A few days before closing, the appraiser will go back to the property to certify that all repairs have been completed.

 - No fixer-uppers, property must be in good condition.